IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 File Tab
 ------
-* Input file should contain five columns with exactly the same column names as shown below:
+* Input file should contain five columns with exactly the same column names as shown below.
+It can be tab, comma or semicolon separated.

 | ID | GeneSymbol | Description | log2FC | AdjPValue
 | - | - | - | - | - |